Agreement of Subject and Verb

 Avoid the use of slang in formal writing.

-During the staff meeting, I really got peeved.
+During the staff meeting, I was fit to be tied.
 (Slang)

-During the staff meeting, I really got angry.
+During the staff meeting, I became angry.
 (Standard)

 The use of certain double prepositions—off of, off to, from off—is unacceptable.